Dennis Keene

-Dennis Keene (born August 17, 1965, in Dayton, Kentucky) is an American politician and a member of the Democratic Party.
+Dennis Keene (born August 17, 1965) is an American politician and a member of the Democratic Party.
 From 2005 to 2019, he represented District 67 in the Kentucky House of Representatives.
 He resigned on December 16, 2019, to take a job in Kentucky Governor Andy Beshear's administration as Commissioner of Local Government.
 District 67 is entirely based in Campbell County, Kentucky, comprising the cities of Dayton, Bellevue, Newport, Wilder, Southgate, Woodlawn, and a portion of Highland Heights.